kely-n/typingTutor/README.md

 # typingTutor
-this is a simple app i develope to improve my typing skills. you can try it out too!!
+this is a simple app i developed to improve my typing skills. you can try it out too!!